 Oldboy, however, is not shy about explicit violence.
 Hammer in hand, Oh Dae-su, channeled by the great Choi Min-sik, makes his way through a legion of enemies in one of the most iconic, entertaining, and violent sequences of all time.

 Oldboy is an absolute cruelty piece that works because of its cannibal structure.
 It's the visceral vengeance dominated by a better-prepared retaliation.
 It's the difference between a vengeance dominated by ego and a more fermented one, where pride and self-preservation aren't priorities.

 Yoo Ji-Tae's Lee Woo-Jin is a memorable villain.
 His exaggerated and unfair personal revenge is not limited to inflicting hurt but to recreating the conditions of the original tragedy.
 Woo-Jin shapes the life of his enemy to emulate parts of his own when he was the victim.
-It's a cruel overkill, one designed with lots of money, time and dedication.
+It's a cruel overkill, one designed with lots of money, time, and dedication.
 It's a tale of the impulsiveness destroyed by the planning.

 I have to dedicate at least a paragraph to Choi Min-Sik's feat.
 His character required a special emotional duality, and his grandiose interpretation hits the mark.
-In seconds, he is able to transform from worthy hero to miserable and servile dog.
+In seconds, he is able to transform from a worthy hero to a miserable and servile dog.
 And he does it without ever losing the audience's sympathy no matter how extreme his almost-schizoid and weirdly radical actions.
 Even in moments when the pace is focused on black humor, Min-Sik perfectly navigates Chan-wook's shots with an enviable dignity.

 One of Oldboy's triumphs is that it works for the casual viewer as for the obsessive semiotic.
 For example, Park Chan-wook has enhanced the original manga creating a work with references to Oedipus the King's tragedy.